MediScribe/docjet-mobile/docs/current/auth_architecture.md

 - `Future<User> login(String email, String password)` - Authenticates a user and returns user data
 - `Future<bool> refreshSession()` - Manually refreshes the authentication token (used on startup)
 - `Future<void> logout()` - Logs the user out by clearing stored tokens
-- `Future<bool> isAuthenticated()` - Checks if stored credentials exist (basic check for initial app state)
+- `Future<bool> isAuthenticated({bool validateTokenLocally = false})` - Checks if stored credentials exist and optionally validates token expiry locally
+- `Future<User> getUserProfile()` - Retrieves the user profile information
+- `Future<String> getCurrentUserId()` - Gets the current authenticated user ID

+The service also emits authentication events via `AuthEventBus` for app-wide state management:
+- `AuthEvent.loggedIn` - Emitted when a user successfully logs in
+- `AuthEvent.loggedOut` - Emitted when a user logs out

+#### AuthEventBus
+A central event bus that broadcasts authentication events to interested components.
+It:
+- Enables loose coupling between auth components and dependent features
+- Provides standardized events (`AuthEvent.loggedIn`, `AuthEvent.loggedOut`)
+- Allows app components to react appropriately to auth state changes

 #### AuthCredentialsProvider Interface
 Manages secure storage and retrieval of authentication credentials:
 - API key from environment variables
 - Access and refresh tokens in secure storage
+- JWT validation methods to check token validity without network calls
+- User ID extraction from tokens

 ### Data Layer

 #### AuthServiceImpl
-Implements the `AuthService` interface, orchestrating the authentication flow.
+Implements the `AuthService` interface, orchestrating the authentication flow:
+- Handles local token validation for offline authentication
+- Coordinates with `AuthApiClient` for network operations
+- Emits events via `AuthEventBus` for logout and login
+- Gracefully handles offline scenarios with appropriate error propagation

 #### AuthApiClient
 Responsible for communication with authentication endpoints:
 - `login()` - Authenticates with email/password
 - `refreshToken()` - Refreshes tokens when expired
+- `getUserProfile()` - Retrieves full user profile data
-- Maps API errors to domain-specific exceptions
+- Maps API errors to domain-specific exceptions using enhanced exception types

 #### AuthInterceptor
 A Dio interceptor that:
 1. Automatically detects 401 (Unauthorized) errors
 2. Initiates token refresh flow
+3. Implements exponential backoff retry logic for transient errors
+4. Triggers app-wide logout via `AuthEventBus` when refresh fails
-3. Retries the original request with the new token
+5. Retries the original request with the new token
-4. Handles failure cases (like invalid refresh tokens)

 This approach provides seamless token refresh without UI layer awareness of expired tokens.
 The authentication flow is handled at the data layer where it belongs, maintaining clean separation of concerns.

 #### SecureStorageAuthCredentialsProvider
 Concrete implementation of `AuthCredentialsProvider` using:
 - `flutter_secure_storage` for token storage
-- `String.fromEnvironment` for the API key (sourced from compile-time definitions via `--dart-define` or `--dart-define-from-file`)
+- `String.fromEnvironment` for the API key (sourced from compile-time definitions)
+- JWT validation for checking token expiry and extracting claims

+#### JwtValidator
+A utility class that provides:
+- Local validation of JWT tokens without network calls
+- Token expiry checking
+- Claims extraction from tokens
+- Proper error handling for malformed tokens

 ### Presentation Layer